 - Cleopatra- or so the allegations go- would regularly eat pickles because she believed they would help keep her young and beautiful.

-- Several emperors, including Napoleon believed that preserved foods could help keep their army strong and would pay preserving experts to cure large amounts of meats using the same pickling technique.
+- Several emperors, including Napoleon, believed that preserved foods could help keep their army strong and would pay to preserve experts to cure large amounts of meats using the same pickling technique.